Super Mario: 1989–1995: 2D sequels

 Super Mario World was released for the Super Nintendo Entertainment System and consists of nine worlds displayed via a world map.
 It is a direct successor to the Super Mario Bros. games, bearing the subtitle Super Mario Bros.
 4 in Japan.
 Unlike Super Mario Bros.
 3, however, where each world map is separate, the world map here covers the whole game.
 Some of the levels have hidden alternate exits leading to different areas.
 New abilities include a spin jump and the rideable Yoshi, who can eat enemies and either swallow or spit them out.
 Power-ups include the new Cape Feather, which lets Mario and Luigi fly with a cape, and the P-balloon, which inflates the player character to allow him to float.

 Super Mario Land 2: 6 Golden Coins was released for the Game Boy in 1992.
-It introduces Mario's rival, Wario, who took over Mario's castle during the events of Super Mario Land and forces Mario to collect the six golden coins in order to reenter and reclaim his castle.
+It introduces Mario's rival, Wario, who took over Mario's castle during the events of Super Mario Land and forces Mario to collect the six golden coins to reenter and reclaim his castle.
 While its predecessor is similar to the original Super Mario Bros., Super Mario Land 2 has more in common with Super Mario World, featuring a world map and the ability to move back to the left within levels.
 There are 32 levels, divided into several themed worlds that each have their own boss.
 Three power-ups return: the Super Mushroom, Fire Flower, and Super Star.
 The game also introduces the Carrot power-up, which gives Mario large rabbit ears that let him glide when falling for a limited time.
 Its story was continued in Wario Land: Super Mario Land 3, which retroactively became the first of a spin-off series, Wario Land.